Supermjork/Comparative-Blabber/README.md

 - [opus-French-to-English](https://huggingface.co/datasets/kaitchup/opus-French-to-English)
 - [opus-Italian-to-English](https://huggingface.co/datasets/kaitchup/opus-Italian-to-English)

 All credit goes to author.
+Only changes to be made shall be file name for easier loading, and/or saving preprocessed data for later use in different models.

 ## Steps